pmcclory/aws/README.md

 ### Initialization

-Wrapper gives a service a simple way to set up the AWS credentials in one place, one time for the whole service.
-This allows the service to remove this initialization later in favor of ENV_VAR or instance profile auth management, if we are able to move to that later.
+Rather than having to assemble all the necessary connection config in every file that needs aws services, this wrapper provides a simple way to set up the AWS credentials in one place, one time for the whole service.
+This also allows the service to remove this initialization step later in favor of ENV_VAR or instance profile auth management, if possible.

 For example, in app.js: